infretis/infretis/examples/gromacs/puckering/README.md

 # Step 0: System definition and topology generation

 Draw your favorite 6-ringed molecule in Avogadro in an $^4\text{C}_1$ conformation.
 Be sure to complete the valence of each atom.
+You can also add substituents to the ring, and if you feel daring, you can use a sugar.

 The order parameter we will be using depends on the ring atoms, and we therefore need to identify the ring-atom indices.
 The atom indices can be accessed by checking the "Labels" box and then clicking "Atom Labels: Indices", as shown below: